dgarske/wolfKeyMgr/README.md

 * HTTPS server supports GET/PUT requests using HTTP/1.1
 * The CA key can be local PKCS #8 (simple password/encrypted), PKCS #11 HSM or TPM 2.0
 * TLS v1.3 is used for securing connections to server
-* Secure key vault protected with RSA and AES XTS
+* Secure key vault protected with RSA and AES GCM

 ## Layout of files